zekitel/reading-is-good/README.md

 App will run on 9090 port.

-When you are running to started this app on your pc;
-In the CreateDefaultDataService, I will put some code  to insert data into tables.

-Initially, some example data will be created on tables.
+Once the app is started to run on the local, database tables will be inserted with some initial records.
+Details can be found in the CreateDefaultDataService.

 ### Application Tech Stack